canwe/blog/_posts/2012-01-22-fix-for-viewing-tamil-font-in-chrome-ubuntu.md

   - ttf
   - Ubuntu
 ---
-# Fix for viewing Tamil font in Chrome &#8211; Ubuntu

 It seems like the Chrome browser in Ubuntu has some issues in displaying Tamil fonts.
 I guess, other Indian languages also might be having the same issue.
 The weirdest thing is Firefox was displaying the Tamil content properly.